kali-linex/linex/Documentation/networking/napi.rst

 .. rubric:: Footnotes

-.. [#] NAPI was originally referred to as New API in 2.4 Linux.
+.. [#] NAPI was originally referred to as New API in 2.4 Linex.